koivunej/minipb/README.md

 * [ ] quick-protobuf parser integration for matcher and gatherer generation!
 * [ ] world domination

+# License and legal

+Not yet decided.
+This has been a side project of mine at [Equilibrium](https://github.com/eqlabs).

 [protobuf is not good for large files or messages]: https://developers.google.com/protocol-buffers/docs/techniques#large-data